Foreign Talent Recruitment Programs

 Watch Training

-Defining Foreign Talent Recruitment Programs
+What is a Foreign Talent Recruitment Program?

 The National Science Foundation defines a foreign talent recruitment program (FTRP) as an entity that facilitates "compensation provided by [a] foreign state to the targeted individual in exchange for the individual transferring knowledge and expertise to the foreign country.”